roehr-lab/SymbolicCI/README.rst

      SymbolicCI-Coupling.py

 Before running the coupling program it is advised to visit https://roehr-lab.github.io/im1.html to explore the spin chain configuration you want to evaluate.
+You can enter the number of electrons that is desired in your system and slide the sliders of "final S", "Pathway of S" and  "Final M".
+The website will show the constructed many electron spin state.
 An example of evaluation of coupling between the states $\\langle S_{1}S_{0} \\vert  H \\vert ^{1}T T \\rangle$ is shown here.
-Please notedownt The value of "final S", "Pathway of S" and  "Final M" for the desired Bra and Ket.
+Please note-down the value of "final S", "Pathway of S" and  "Final M" for the desired Bra and Ket.

 .. image:: images/i10.png
     :height: 850px